Psalm 10 – From Times of Trouble to Calm Confidence

 Under his tongue is trouble and iniquity.

 a.
-His ways are always prospering: Here the Psalmist protested to God; not only did the wicked seem to enjoy constant prosperity, but did so because God’s judgments are far above, out of his sight.
+His ways are always prospering: Here, the psalmist protested to God; not only did the wicked man seem to enjoy constant prosperity, but he did so because God’s judgments are far above, out of his sight.

 i.
-We can imagine the Psalmist thinking, “If only God would demonstrate His judgment to this wicked man, he would change his ways.”
-This may sound like a complaint against God and in some sense is; yet it should more so be seen as a complete confidence in God’s rule and authority.
-The Psalmist recognized that the wicked could never prosper unless God allowed it; so he appealed to God to not allow it.
+We can imagine the psalmist thinking, “If only God would demonstrate His judgment to this wicked man, he would change his ways.”
+This may sound like a complaint against God and in some sense is; yet it should more so be seen as complete confidence in God’s rule and authority.
+The psalmist recognized that the wicked could never prosper unless God allowed it; so he appealed to God to not allow it.

 3. (8-11) The violence and blasphemy of the wicked.

 He sits in the lurking places of the villages;

 In the secret places he murders the innocent;

 His eyes are secretly fixed on the helpless.